R. Scott Elmore

 Elmore has been honored as a Top Attorney in Knoxville in banking law, contract law, real estate finance and development by City View Magazine.
 Elmore has been inducted as a Fellow to both the American Bar Foundation and the Knoxville Bar Foundation.
 He is a member of the Knoxville Bar Association, Tennessee Bar Association, American Bar Association, and a member of the Banking Law Committee for the American Bar Association.

-Elmore has been married twenty-nine (29) years to Leslie Jackson Elmore.
+Elmore has been married thirty-one (31) years to Leslie Jackson Elmore.
 They have two (2) sons, Jackson and Jameson.
-Jackson attends Belmont University in Nashville, Tennessee, and Jameson attends Maryville College in Maryville, Tennessee.
+Jackson is a graduate of Belmont University in Nashville, Tennessee, and Jameson attends Maryville College in Maryville, Tennessee.